Skip to Content

 The five-minute TTL is per-wallet, not per-address; one sync covers every used address in one batch.

-Ledger Live derives addresses lazily — by default it only watches index 0 on most chains, even though TxNod’s pool model allocates from index 1 onward.
-That mismatch produces three different surprise modes depending on the chain family:
+Hardware-wallet companion apps — Ledger Live and Trezor Suite — derive addresses lazily.
+By default each one only watches index 0 on most chains, even though TxNod’s pool model allocates from index 1 onward.
+That mismatch produces three different surprise modes depending on the chain family.

 EVM (Ethereum, Polygon PoS, BNB Smart Chain)

-Ledger Live by default shows only index 0 on EVM chains.
-Your derived addresses (indexes 1, 2, 3, and onward) are on-chain and spendable, but invisible in Ledger Live unless you Add Account per index.
+Ledger Live and Trezor Suite by default show only index 0 on EVM chains.
+Your derived addresses (indexes 1, 2, 3, and onward) are on-chain and spendable, but invisible in either companion app unless you Add Account per index.
 TxNod’s Balance Sync is the ground truth.

 TRON